wvirany/rips-relay/README.md

 * `--num_molecules` This requires further development.
 Default is 1.
 You can specify the number of initial molecules from which to generate analogs.
 * `--remove_odd_rings` Default is True.
 Set to false if you want to keep molecules with odd ring systems.
 * `--generate_ifp` Default is False.
 Specify whether or not you would like the interaction fingerprint stores as a csv file.

+## Experiments

+Included are various python notebooks detailing different experiments.
+We can include descriptions here